telerik/winforms-docs/treeview/working-with-nodes/using-checkboxes.md

 # Using Checkboxes

-Enable checkboxes by setting the RadTreeView __CheckBoxes__ boolean property to true.
-By default all nodes display checkboxes if the __Checkboxes__ property is true.
+Enable the check boxes by setting the __CheckBoxes__ property to *true*.
+By default all nodes display check boxes when the __CheckBoxes__ property is *true*.
 To suppress showing a checkbox next to a particular RadTreeNode set the node __CheckType__ property to *None*.
-To check a node programmatically, use the __Checked__ or __CheckState__ property of RadTreeNode.
-When the user clicks a checkbox the __NodeCheckChanged__ event fires passing in a RadTreeViewEventArgs that contains the checked Node.
+To check a node programmatically, use the __Checked__ or __CheckState__ properties of RadTreeNode.
+When the user clicks a checkbox the __NodeCheckChanged__ event fires passing a RadTreeViewEventArgs object that contains the checked Node.

-## Tri-State Checkboxes
+## Tri-State CheckBoxes

-Tri-state checkboxes in addition to having checked and unchecked states also have a "indeterminate" state.
-To enable this feature set the __TriStateMode__ property of RadTreeView to true.
+Tri-state check boxes in addition to checked and unchecked states also have a "indeterminate" state.
+To enable this feature set the __TriStateMode__ property to *true*.
 The screen shot below shows that "Node1" is in __Indeterminate__ state to indicate that its children are not all checked.

 ![treeview-working-with-nodes-using-checkboxes 001](images/treeview-working-with-nodes-using-checkboxes001.png)